wisemuffin/data-cicd/README.md

 ## Goals of this project

-- Speed up deployment
+- :rocket: Speed up deployment
-- Speed up incident response - lineage
+- :rocket: Speed up incident response - lineage
-- Prevent breaking changes - regression, data profiling
+- :boom: Prevent breaking changes - regression, data profiling
 - Optimize the infrastructure - reduce CICD build times
 - Find the right data asset for the problem - data catalogue
 - Reduce barriers to entry for changing data models.
 By providing guardrails such as testing, linting, and code review I can provide safety nets for devlopers/analysts to contribute code changes.